danchoi/virb/README.md

 to see the results.
 Virb keeps you in Vim at all times, calling IRB behind the scenes and fetching is output to display inside Vim.

+## Install

+    gem install virb

+Virb requires Ruby 1.9 and has been tested only on OS X 10.8 and Ubuntu Linux.

 ## Using Virb

 Start up Virb with the command